Food Obsession in Eating Disorders: Why It May Feel Like You Can’t Stop Thinking About Food

 What you can do now: a safe, two-tiered toolkit

-Below are a few ways to help yourself if you’re facing food obsession.
-We’re including both quick tools to manage obsessive thoughts in the moment, and strategies to practice regularly that will help mitigate food obsession in the long-term.
+Below are a few ways to help yourself if you’re dealing with food obsession.
+We’re including both quick tools to manage obsessive thoughts in the moment, and strategies to practice regularly that will help mitigate food obsession long-term.

 In-the-moment skills